rajinder-yadav/quantlab_compression/README.md

 ## Problems Encountered

-After having a working implementation I had nagging issues with the sample data (ebat.sip) provided.
-To check it was the data, I wrote 2 separate methods to parse the CSV tick data and both would core at line 200654.
+After having a working implementation I had nagging issues with the sample data (ebat.zip) provided.
+To check it was a file corruption, I wrote 2 separate methods to parse the CSV tick data and both would core at line 200654.

 Please see test code I used under folder "csv_filechecker".